 The fund was established by Dr. Kontaxis to honor his wife.
-The first travel award was given at the 2009 APS Annual Meeting in Portland, OR.
+The first travel grant was given at the 2009 APS Annual Meeting in Portland, OR.

 D.G.
 Kontaxis and Evanthia Kontaxis